femboyfin/dbdideas/survivor_perks.md

 ## [Dance With Me](<https://deadbydaylight.wiki.gg/wiki/Dance_With_Me>) 📉 🗑️

-- Activates upon Rushed Vaulting a pallet
+- Now activates when performing Rushed vault on a Pallet
   - Simply adds an additional method of activation to a relatively weak perk.